DimosMellios/DarkShotLearning/README.md

 **-One Shot Learning with Siamese Neural Networks on Dark Web Images -Triplet Siamese Neural Networks with Triplet Loss**

 In this project the Label-Agnostic Siamese and Triplet Siamese Neural Networks are used on One-Shot and Few-Shot experiments.
-The data used are images of various sizes mainly consisted of drugs.
+I tested images of various sizes that (mainly) depict illegal drugs.

 The datasets used for the experiments are consisted by 3500 images scraped from the Dark Web
   - There are 11 main categories